|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 Section 2: Call Out Pay.

-(a) When an employee is ordered to report for duty outside of his/her normal tour of duty for less than two (2) hours, he/she shall receive a minimum compensation therefor of two (2) hours pay at time and one-half the employees straight time hourly rate of pay computed in accordance with the overtime provisions of this Agreement.
-In the event an employee is called out for more than two (2) hours of duty, the employee shall be paid pursuant to the Overtime provisions of this Agreement for actual time worked beyond two (2) hours.
+(a) When an employee is ordered to report for duty outside of his/her normal tour of duty for a minimum of four (4) hours, he/she shall receive a minimum compensation therefor of four (4) hours pay at time and one-half the employees straight time hourly rate of pay computed in accordance with the overtime provisions of this Agreement.
+In the event an employee is called out for more than four (4) hours of duty, the employee shall be paid pursuant to the Overtime provisions of this Agreement for actual time worked beyond four (4) hours.
+An officer may be required to work the full four (4) hours at the discretion of the Chief of Police.
+If overtime occurs at the beginning or end of a shift, and amount of time worked is less than four (4) hours, then the four (4) hour minimum does not apply and the officer is paid for the actual time worked at time and one-half.

 Section 3: Detective Differential

-(a) Detective Sergeants and Detective Lieutenants shall receive $1500. per calendar year, over and above the applicable annual salaries, while serving in the Detective Bureau as compensation for the loss of personal time while assigned to on-call status.
+- Detective Sergeants and Detective Lieutenants shall receive $1,750.00 per calendar year, over and above the applicable annual salaries, while serving in the Detective Bureau as compensation for the loss of personal time while assigned to on-call status.
 When called out, the officer will be compensated at one and one half times the officer’s hourly rate.

 Article X: Grievance Procedure